tanjinhung/Nonogram/README.md

 * Level Solve Speed

 ## The Game
-1. Have a start screen that shows a Play button, Level editor, Profiles, and Setting button.
+1. Have a start screen that shows a Play button, Level editor, and Setting button.
 #### Play button
 1. Pressing the Play button shows profiles of three recent players on a separate screen with a next page button.
 Profiles consist of:
    1. the player name.
    2. the Level completed.
    3. the Lowest Time to complete a puzzle.
+   4. time played
+   5. delete button
+   6. edit button
+   7. create button is the last panel of the profile selection screen.
 2. Upon selecting a profile, A choice of difficulty can be chosen.
    1. Easy (5x5)
    2. Normal (10x10)